c9s/AssetKit/README.md

 - When one asset is required from a web page, the asset can be quickly loaded through the AssetLoader, then the asset will be filtered, compiled to the front-end output.

-- In production mode, the asset compiler squash the loaded asset collection into minified files.
+- In production mode, the asset compiler squashes the loaded asset files to the minified files.

 - In development mode, the asset compiler simply render the include paths for you.

-- You define different required assets in each different page with a page id (target) The page id (target) is also used for caching results.
+- You can define different required assets in each different page with a page id (target) The page id (target) is also used for caching results.

   So that in the product page, you may include `jquery`, `product` assets together with a page id "yourapp-products".
 And in the main page, you may include `jquery`, `mainpage` assets with a page id "youapp-mainpage"

-- One asset can have multiple file collection, the file collection can be css, coffee-script, live-script, javascript collection.
+- One asset can have multiple file collection, the file collection can be css, scss, sass, coffee-script, live-script or javascript collection.

-- Each file collection has its own filter and compressor. so that CSS file collection can use "cssmin" and "yuicss" compressor, and SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified files.
+- Each file collection may have its own filter and compressor. so that CSS file collection can use "cssmin" and "yuicss" compressor, and the SASS file collection can use "sass" filter and "cssmin" compressor to generate the minified files.

 Features